 Following from this, you’ll be prompted to this screen where you are asked to create a project name (just choose something related to your site) and choose your website technology e.g WordPress, Wix, Shopify, Other.

 After you’ve done this, click ‘’Next”.
 Weglot will then generate a unique API key that you will then have to link to your website.
 Specific instructions will be provided for each CMS.
-One this is done, all you need to do is finalise the configuration et voilà!
+Once this is done, all you need to do is finalize the configuration et voilà!

 Your multilingual site will be up and running and a language switcher will appear on your front site, allowing you and your website visitors to alternate between languages when viewing your site.

-With e-commerce and other cross-border activities on the rise, going multilingual should be put at the forefront of priorities of any business or organisation hoping for global success, and with the Weglot translation solution this has never been easier.
+With e-commerce and other cross-border activities on the rise, going multilingual should be put at the forefront of priorities of any business or organization hoping for global success, and with the Weglot translation solution, this has never been easier.

 Try out Weglot’s 10-day free trial to see how it can help you translate your website and expand your global reach.